 - Your scanner model.
-The scanner model name is indicated on the front of the scanner, not the back. - The scanner's serial number.
-This can be found on the back or left/right side of the scanner. - Your computer name and model. - The version number of ScanWizard DTG.
-This is indicated on the ScanWizard DTG scanning software. - Your system components, or the devices on your system, such as an external hard drive, CD/DVD-ROM, etc. - Software being used with your scanner.
+The model name is indicated on the front of the scanner, not the back. - The scanner's serial number.
+This can be found on the back or left/right side of the scanner. - Your computer name and model. - The version number of ScanWizard Graph for Windows.
+This can be found at About window in the Help menu. - Your system components, or the devices on your system, such as an external hard drive, CD/DVD-ROM, etc. - Software being used with your scanner.